 Are you in love with Casablanca?
 What are some of your favorite scenes?
 Do you have any suggestions for movies I should watch?
 Sound off below…

-Make sure to catch all of my articles in My Journey Into Old Movies here.If you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+Make sure to catch all of my articles in My Journey Into Old Movies here.Pin this article to read later!
+And make sure to follow us on Pinterest.